 His house was turned into the museum later on and today is definitely one of the best museums in Amsterdam.
 It’s also an excellent example of the 17th Century canal house.
 You can see very well how some of the rooms in his house looked like.
 The studio on the top floor is a place where he painted the majority of his most famous paintings.

 Address: Nieuwmarkt 4

 Close to the Rembrandt House Museum is one of the oldest buildings in Amsterdam – De Waag.
-It was built as a town gates, but when the city grew they started to use it as a stonemasons’ and, later on, as a surgeons’ guild house.
+It was built as a town gate, but when the city grew, they started to use it as a stonemasons’ and, later on, as a surgeons’ guild house.